helm/charts/stable/concourse/README.md

 To use SSM, set `concourse.web.kubernetes.enabled` to false, and set `concourse.web.awsSsm.enabled` to true.

 Authentication can be configured to use an access key and secret key as well as a session token.
 This is done by setting `concourse.web.awsSsm.keyAuth.enabled` to `true`.
-Alternatively, if it set to `false, AWS IAM role based authentication (instance or pod credentials) is assumed.
+Alternatively, if it set to `false`, AWS IAM role based authentication (instance or pod credentials) is assumed.
 To use a session token, `concourse.web.awsSsm.useSessionToken` should be set to `true`.
 The secret values can be managed using the values specified in this helm chart or separately.
 For more details, see https://concourse-ci.org/creds.html#ssm.

 For a given Concourse *team*, a pipeline looks for secrets in SSM using either `/concourse/{team}/{secret}` or `/concourse/{team}/{pipeline}/{secret}`; the patterns can be overridden using the `concourse.web.awsSsm.teamSecretTemplate` and `concourse.web.awsSsm.pipelineSecretTemplate` settings.